hiromukamei/config/README.md

 ```

 ## Configuration
-- change hostname in .zshrc according to your environment
+Please change hostname in .zshrc and username & email in .gitconfig according to your environment